 The City continued to work closely with the Salvation Army on the operation of the warming shelter - an essential service for those that are seeking emergency shelter.
-The Salvation Army is committed to operating the warming shelter program as well as working with the City to accommodate changing conditions.
-Due to COVID19, the City worked with community partners to find an alternative location for the chronically homeless to go during the day since the Library was closed.
-A local church in the downtown had a existing meeting space that could accommodate the need and maintain compliance with CDC guidelines and Fond du Lac County Health Department guidelines.
+The Salvation Army was committed to operating the warming shelter program as well as working with the City to accommodate changing conditions.
+However, at the end of March 2023, Salvation Army announced it will no longer operate the warming shelter.
+City staff is working with United and other community, including faith based organizations, to work through possible options to provide this service in winter 2023.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs The City of Fond du Lac relies on its community partners and other government agencies to address needs of low-income persons and families to avoid become homeless after being discharged from publicly funded institutions and systems of care.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: likely to become homeless after being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); and, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs publicly funded institutions and systems of care.
 The Fond du Lac RAP (Release Advance Planning) Team continued their efforts to focus on those individuals exiting the corrections system and provided updates during the Housing Coalition/Continuum of Care meetings.
 The Team is comprised of the County Jail, Health Department; local hospital (SSM/St. Agnes Hospital), Social Services and Community Programs.
-In addition, various nonprofit partners are also involved with the Team, including veterans groups, St. Vincent de Paul, Forward Servicves, Advocap, Solutions Center and the Housing Authority.
+In addition, various nonprofit partners are also involved with the Team, including veterans groups, St. Vincent de Paul, Forward Services, Advocap, Solutions Center and the Housing Authority.
 The Team works together as individuals are exiting out of the corrections system to coordinate services and housing.